-Years later, during a disagreement on where would be the perfect hill to start their city, Romulus ended up killing his own brother Remus and fixing settlement in Palatine Hill, where he founded Rome and became the first king of the Roman Kingdom.
+Years later, during a disagreement on where would be the perfect hill to start their city, Romulus killed his brother Remus and fixed a settlement in Palatine Hill, where he founded Rome and became the first king of the Roman Kingdom.

-It was in this period that Rome started to expand, dominating the Italian peninsula entirely spreading all the way over the Mediterranean.
+During this period, Rome started to expand, dominating the Italian peninsula entirely and spreading all the way over the Mediterranean.

 After the death of Julius Caesar in 44BC and the victory of his adopted son Octavian over Mark Antony and Cleopatra, the Roman Senate granted him overarching power, turning him into the first Roman Emperor, and giving him the title “Augustus”.